tanwar2/2_Player_Fighting_Game/README.md

 2 - Player Fighting Game

-Implemented a 2 player fighting game on an FPGA coding in System Verilog for Digital Systems Lab.
+Implemented a 2 player fighting game on an FPGA coding in System Verilog for Digital Systems Lab (ECE385) Final Project.